groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/advanced-comparison/java-groupdocs-comparison-multi-stream-document-guide/_index.md

 }
 ```

-**Why This Pattern Works:**
+**Why This Pattern Works**
-- The try-with-resources automatically closes streams, preventing memory leaks
+- The try‑with‑resources automatically closes streams, preventing memory leaks.
-- You're not loading the entire source document into memory upfront
+- You’re not loading the entire source document into memory upfront.
-- Exception handling is built-in—if the file doesn't exist or is corrupted, you'll know immediately
+- Exception handling is built‑in—if the file doesn’t exist or is corrupted, you’ll know immediately.

 ### Step 2: Adding Multiple Target Documents

-This is where the real power shows up.
-You can add multiple target documents in one go:
+Now add as many target documents as you need:

 ```java
 try (InputStream target1Stream = new FileInputStream("YOUR_DOCUMENT_DIRECTORY/TARGET1_WORD"),